MushroomEl/RoR2-ArtifactOfKnowledge/Assets/ModMeta/README.md

 - Fixed hidden and WorldUnique (e.g. scrap) items being inadvertently offered by Artifact of Knowledge.
 - Added a custom package icon, which was previously an accidental copy from Tinker's Satchel.

-**1.0.0**

-- Initial version.
-- Adds the Artifact of Knowledge, which presents a selection of 5 items and 2 gear for every level of a secondary level-up system; and prevents any Sacrifice-banned interactables (mostly chests) from spawning.
-- Adds an upgrade menu popup, and an upgrade experience bar in the main HUD.